Access to HE Diploma (Humanities and Social Sciences) for Adults

 This is a recognised entry qualification to universities and colleges across the United Kingdom.

-You are required to have a GCSE in maths and English at grade C/4 or above, or Functional Skills Level 2 in maths and English.
+You are required to have a GCSE in maths and English at grade C/4 or above.

 You will study this course fully online.
 You will be supported by an online tutor.